Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 MANAGEMENT STRATEGIES

-This is the time to pull out every trick in your bag.
-You can benefit from any and all of the relaxation techniques and comfort measures.
-If you at any time you say, “I can’t do this”, what you are really saying is that you need to be reminded that you can, and are, capable of birthing your baby.
-Bring yourself back to the present.
-If you begins to fear what is to come and if birthing will become more intense, then your anxiety will rise as your relaxation decreases.
-If you say anything along those lines, it’s a good indicator that you are almost ready for the pushing phase that usually offers much relief from the intensity of transition.
+This is the time women require the most mental, physical and emotional support.
+They can benefit from any and all relaxation techniques and comfort measures.
+If she at any time says, "I can't do this", she is most likely saying she needs to be reminded that she can and is capable of birthing her baby.
+Staying grounded in the present will aid these feelings.
+If she begins to fear what is to come and if birthing will become more intense, then anxiety will rise as relaxation decreases.
+Once she says anything along those lines, it's a good indicator that the pushing stage is about to begin, which typically offers much relief from the intensity of transition.

 WHAT YOU MIGHT DO